bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Rotate Demo</h4>

-The gray box behind the rotated element symbolizes the original position of the element.
+<p>The gray box behind the rotated element symbolizes the original position
+of the element.
 Additionally, upon hover the box will rotate 360 degrees horizontally.
-As the lesson progresses, keep an eye out for the gray box within each demonstration as a reference to the element's original position and the horizontal rotation to help demonstrate an elements alteration and depth.
+As the lesson progresses, keep an eye out for the gray box within each demonstration as a reference to the element's original position and the horizontal rotation to help demonstrate an elements alteration and depth.</p>

 <h4>2D Scale</h4>

-Using the scale value within the transform property allows you to change the appeared size of an element.
-The default scale value is 1, therefore any value between .99 and .01 makes an element appear smaller while any value greater than or equal to 1.01 makes an element appear larger.
+<p>Using the scale value within the transform property allows you to change
+the appeared size of an element.
+The default scale value is 1, therefore any value between .99 and .01 makes an element appear smaller while any value greater than or equal to 1.01 makes an element appear larger.</p>

 <h4>HTML</h4>